 The word nootropic is derived from the greek words noos, meaning mind, and trope, meaning turning.
 In essence, nootropic perform one function: they “turn” your mind to boost your cognitive abilities and make your mental state better in some way, shape, or form.

-Different groups classify different drugs as nootropics, but for the most part, everyone agrees that nootropics have two defining characteristics:
+Different groups classify different drugs, chemicals, or supplements as nootropics, but for the most part, everyone agrees that nootropics have two defining characteristics:

 Keep in mind that nootropics are not vitamins or minerals.
 Usually, they’re synthetic chemicals produced in laboratories.
 They’re not essential to your body’s functions.
 They’re “add-ons” in that you use them and you feel better, but if you don’t, it’s not like your body is lacking anything otherwise required.
 We do advocate getting the proper amount of essential nutrients, and minerals as a starting point to improved cognitive health.
 We'll talk about generally optimizing brain health (your cognitive baseline) through sleep, diet, and exercise a later post.